Cache Interface

 - Lists:

-performs blocking pop of elements. - Sets:
+lpushadds elements,brpopperforms blocking pop of elements. - Sets:

-adds members. - Sorted Sets:
+saddadds members. - Sorted Sets:

 Namespace Isolation

-mechanism to avoid key conflicts between different modules:
+Implements key isolation through the namespace mechanism to avoid key conflicts between different modules:

 - Specifies a default namespace during initialization (e.g.,

-. - Can create new namespace instances via
+qiluo), with key storage format as{namespace}:{key}. - Can create new namespace instances via

-or dynamically switch viaset_namespace
+with_namespaceor dynamically switch viaset_namespace.

 Cache Management